 Ipsita Chakravarty and Subir Kundu* Pages 707 - 718 ( 12 )

-Methods An efficient approach for fungal growth was discussed wherein the biomass was cultivated under non-limiting conditions, followed by addition of gold salt, silver salt and bimetallic (Gold and silver) solution.
+Methods: An efficient approach for fungal growth was discussed wherein the biomass was cultivated under non-limiting conditions, followed by the addition of gold salt, silver salt and bimetallic (Gold and silver) solution.
 The metal salt reduction efficacy was evaluated using Cyclic Voltammetry.
-Formation of nanoparticles was observed by visual color changes and confirmed by UV–visible characteristic peaks.
-The Mycosynthesized metallic and bimetallic nanoparticles were characterized by various advanced analytical methods and its antimicrobial activity was investigated against an MRSA strain associated with burn infections.
+Formation of nanoparticles was observed by visual color changes and confirmed by UV-visible characteristic peaks.
+The mycosynthesized metallic and bimetallic nanoparticles were characterized by various advanced analytical methods.
+Further, Daptomycin was combined with nanoparticles in a topical gel formulation.
+The properties of the topical gels were evaluated and their antimicrobial activity was investigated against an MRSA strain associated with burn infections though disc diffusion method.

-Results Formation of nanoparticles was observed by visual color changes and confirmed by UV–visible characteristic peaks.
-XRD spectra revealed crystalline nature of nanoparticles whereas TEM confirmed the presence of spherical nanoparticles.
+Results: Formation of nanoparticles was observed by visual color changes and confirmed by UVvisible characteristic peaks.
+XRD spectra revealed the crystalline nature of nanoparticles whereas TEM confirmed the presence of spherical nanoparticles.
 The bio fabricated nanoparticles were characterized using ICP-MS, XRD and TEM.
-UV-Visible spectrum of the gold, silver, bimetallic nanoparticles showed characteristic peak at 550nm, 450nm, and 480nm respectively.
-ICP-MS of the residual salt concentration depicted more than 75% percentage of bioconversion of metal salt to metal nanoparticles.
+The UV-Visible spectrum of the gold, silver, bimetallic nanoparticles showed a characteristic peak at 550 nm, 450 nm, and 480 nm, respectively.
+ICP-MS of the residual salt concentration depicted more than 75% bioconversion of metal salt to metal nanoparticles.
 TEM showed the formation of uniform, spherical monometallic nanoparticles.
-XRD results were in sync with the dynamic light scattering experiments which determined that the gold, silver, bimetallic nanoparticles ranged between 10-20 nm, 5-30nm, and 20-40nm respectively and were crystalline in nature with the face centered cubic symmetry.
+XRD results were in sync with the dynamic light scattering experiments which determined that the gold, silver, bimetallic nanoparticles ranged between 10-20 nm, 5-30 nm, and 20-40 nm respectively and were crystalline in nature with the face centered cubic symmetry.
+Topical gels combining Daptomycin and nanoparticles were formulated and characterized.
+The in-vitro drug release studies indicated controlled release of antibiotic from bimetallic nanoparticles and Daptomycin combination in topical gel formulation.
+The MIC values reduced for the combinatorial drug and the average synergistic antimicrobial effect was 37% and the increase in efficacy of Daptomycin due to the synergistic effect with bimetallic nanoparticles was 43%.

 School of Biochemical Engineering, Indian Institute of Technology (Banaras Hindu University), Varanasi - 221005, School of Biochemical Engineering, Indian Institute of Technology (Banaras Hindu University), Varanasi - 221005